csg-tokyo/yadriggy/README.md

 Yadriggy (mistletoe in Japanese) is a library for building a domain-specific language (DSL) embedded in Ruby.
-It was developed for a particular kind of embedded DSLs, which we call hemiparasitic DSLs.
+It was developed for a particular kind of embedded DSLs.
 These DSLs borrow the syntax from the host language, Ruby, and the code written in the DSLs is embedded in normal Ruby code.
 However, the execution of the DSL code is independent of Ruby.
 Its semantics can be totally different from Ruby and the code can be run out of the Ruby VM.
-Hemiparasitic DSLs look like Ruby but they are different languages except their syntax.
+These DSLs look like Ruby but they are different languages except their syntax.
-They parasitize Ruby by borrowing the syntax but their parasitism is hemi; their execution engines are their own.
+They are embedded in Ruby by borrowing the syntax but their embedding is outward; their execution engines are their own.

 For details, the documentation is available from [Wiki](https://github.com/csg-tokyo/yadriggy/wiki).

-## Hemiparasitic DSLs
+## An example

-A typical example of hemiparasitic DSL is computation offloading from Ruby.
+Computation offloading from Ruby is a typical example of the DSLs implemented by Yadriggy.
 For example, Yadriggy provides a simple DSL to offload from Ruby to native C language.

 ```ruby